MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-operations-guide-overview.md

 If you are new to Operations Manager, you should read [Key Concepts](key-concepts.md) to understand what a management group is and how Operations Manager works.

-Read [What's New in Operations Manager](what-is-new.md) to review the differences between Operations Manager versions.
+Read [What's New in Operations Manager](what-is-new.md) to review the differences between Operations Manager 2016 and later versions.

 ## In the Operations Guide